-6.3.2.
-Collegiate bodies of the subsidiaries of the VidaCaixa Group
+6.3.2 Collegiate bodies of the VidaCaixa Subgroup companies

-Depending on its needs and size, each subsidiary will set out or assign the powers it deems appropriate in relation to ESG risks to the committees or steering groups already formed.
+Depending on its needs and size, each company will set out or assign the powers it deems appropriate in relation to ESG risks to the committees or steering groups already formed.

-If they exist, the committees of the subsidiaries will act in the same manner as those of the parent company, carrying out their functions in line with these, consulting the Sustainability Division with regard to any transaction that could lead to a breach of any of the criteria in this Policy.
+If they exist, the committees of the companies will act in the same manner as those of the parent company, carrying out their functions in line with these, consulting the Sustainability Division with regard to any transaction that could lead to a breach of any of the criteria in this Policy.